Keyboard shortcuts

 How it works

-For each cs.added component with a GitHub source_url:
+For each cs.added component with a source_url on a supported host:

 1. GET /repos/{owner}/{repo}/contributors?per_page=1 — top contributor login.